How to communicate bad news to your remote team

 When it comes to communicating disappointing news to your remote-based employees, there are plenty of examples of what not to do.
 We’re not even in the “wake” part of Q4 2022’s tech layoffs, we’re still very much riding a rising wave, and the “how” is making the news as much as the “who”.

-So we can agree… Don’t go on Linkedin and fake cry and pretend you’re the victim when you’re really the CEO and you still have a job.
+So we can agree… Don’t go on LinkedIn and fake cry and pretend you’re the victim when you’re really the CEO and you still have a job.
 Don’t be a billionaire and buy a social media platform that was very famously unprofitable and rife with controversy and then fire thousands of people in 24 hours without warning like you’re surprised how economics work or something.
-Don’t dump a gazillion dollars into convincing people we’re all ready to live our lives wearing VR headsets when actually we’re all investing our real life energy into trying to make real life slightly more tolerable, instead of constantly trying to escape it.
+Don’t dump a gazillion dollars into convincing people we’re all ready to live our lives wearing VR headsets when actually we’re all investing our real-life energy into trying to make real life slightly more tolerable, instead of constantly trying to escape it—because being a good remote manager starts with being grounded in reality.

 Luckily for us we’ve got some great examples of what to do!
 Stripe did their best to soften the blow, and even Meta received compliments for Mark essentially saying he effed up big time on his google-glass-2.0 venture.
-(Though any time a CEO “takes responsibility” its performative because there are 0 consequences for them besides choosing whether or not to give a larger severance… the “taking responsibility” part was laying off 10,000 people? puhleeze)
+(Though any time a CEO “takes responsibility” its performative because there are 0 consequences for them besides choosing whether or not to give a larger severance… the “taking responsibility” part was laying off 10,000 people? puhleeze).
+This highlights the communication challenges of remote managers, who must navigate these dynamics with transparency and empathy.

 No matter how small the issue seems, prepare an FAQ document in advance, either for yourself only or to be distributed privately between senior leadership.